 Historically, those who already have an established brand are usually the ones selling beauty products on Amazon.
 Whether they are a beauty industry professional and have thorough knowledge about which beauty products sell well, or are an experienced seller in other product categories that already has connections to manufacturers or suppliers, having experience and relationships tends to help those selling in the beauty category.
 That’s not to say someone who is a newer Amazon Seller can’t also sell in this category, but more-established brands tend to perform better.
 It will just take more work in order to check all of the necessary boxes to ensure success.

 In order to get started selling beauty products on Amazon, you’ll first need to have products made by a private label cosmetics supplier.
 But first, make sure you know what beauty products you are and are not allowed to sell on Amazon.
-Check out this page to see what kind of beauty products are prohibited on Amazon.
+Learn what kind of beauty products are prohibited on Amazon.

 To get started, define what kind of products you want to sell, identify the key features and outline what you’ll need from your supplier.
 Have a set of requirements for your products like certain ingredients you do or do not want included, whether or not you want organic products, etc.

-You can Google ‘private label cosmetics USA’ to find suppliers.
+You can Google ‘private label cosmetics’ to find suppliers.
 You’ll want to ask the following questions of any suppliers you are considering:

 - Are they approved by the FDA?